Belarus–European Union border crisis

-Human rights organizations voiced concerns over the use of asylum seeker pushbacks by Lithuanian and Polish border guards, the denial of the possibility to lodge an asylum claim, as well as inadequate food, water, and shelter for the migrants, the latter of which was a subject of a European Court of Human Rights (ECHR) order.
+Human Rights Watch accused Belarusian authorities of manufacturing the crisis and state-level mass exploitation of migrants, making Belarusian border guards responsible for violence, inhuman and degrading treatment and use of coercion against migrants.
+Other human rights organizations and academics voiced concerns over the use of migrant pushbacks by Lithuanian, Latvian and Polish border guards, the denial of the possibility to lodge an asylum claim, as well as inadequate food, water, and shelter for the migrants, the latter of which was a subject of a European Court of Human Rights (ECHR) order.
 Polish officials have additionally been criticised for not allowing journalists, doctors, and non-governmental organizations to the border.
-Human Rights Watch accused Belarusian authorities of manufacturing the crisis, making Belarusian border guards responsible for violence, inhuman and degrading treatment and coercion, and making Polish border guards responsible for pushing the migrants back to Belarus.